bocoup/web-platform-contribution-guide/src/skills.rst

     If the ``itemprop`` attribute is specified on an ``a`` element, then the ``href`` attribute must also be specified.

-This is a requirement for documents (to omit the ``href`` attribute if ``itemprop`` is specified).
+This is a requirement for documents (to include the ``href`` attribute if ``itemprop`` is specified).
 This requirement does not say anything about what user agents have to do if this requirement were to be violated.
 There is no implicit relationship between requirements for one conformance class to requirements for another conformance class.

 Requirements typically use normative keywords like "must", "must not", "should", "should not", and "may".

 Algorithm
 '''''''''

 An algorithm is a recipe for how to do something.
-Algorithms describe the control flow.
+Algorithms describe the flow of control through a complex system.
 For example:

     The activation behavior  of ``a`` elements that create **hyperlinks** is to run the following steps: